top of page

 • a single dose of PCV15 followed by a dose of PPSV23, or

-• a single dose of PCV20.The purpose of this article is not to be a statement for or against vaccines in any way, shape, or form.
-To deliver information, I respectfully do not care if you are pro-vaccine or Anti-Vaccines.
+• A single dose of PCV20.The purpose of this article is not to be a statement for or against vaccines in any way, shape, or form.
+To deliver information, I respectfully do not care if you are pro-vaccine or anti-vaccine.
 Neither viewpoint is the reason why I decided to write the article.
-This article is to relay Tips and tricks, It's a simple reminder to keep Seniors and Medicare Beneficiaries aware of the proper way to receive vaccines that will not cost you any money.
+This article is to share tips and tricks.
+It's a simple reminder to keep Seniors and Medicare Beneficiaries aware of the proper way to receive vaccines at no cost.
 Simple as that.

 HEPATITIS A

-Hepatitis A is a serious disease that used to be more common in the United States.
-In the 1980s, the United States used to see as many as 30,000 cases a year.
+Hepatitis A is a severe disease that was once more common in the United States.
+In the 1980s, the United States saw as many as 30,000 cases a year.
 Thanks to the vaccine, the number of hepatitis A cases in the United States has dropped by 95%.

 • The hepatitis A vaccine protects infants, children, and adults from hepatitis A